appbaseio/reactivesearch/.github/CONTRIBUTING.md

 4. Checkout the `dev` branch (should be default)

-5. fetch the submodules.
+5. Fetch the submodules.
 In case you don't have `ssh` setup for github, change the URLs in `.gitmodules` to use `https` instead

 ```bash
 git submodule init